Sharnitha/DependencyInjectionRepository/README.md

       services.Add(new ServiceDescriptor(typeof(IMyDependency), new MyDependency(),ServiceLifetime.Scoped));

- When can also inject the services using bulit-in extension methods
+ We can also inject the services using bulit-in extension methods

  1. Singleton